dreamportdev/Osdev-Notes/06_IPC/03_Message_Passing.md

 In theory this works, but we've overlooked one huge issue: what if there's already a message at the endpoint?
 You should handle this, and there's a couple of ways to go about it:

-- Allow for multiple messages to be queued.
+- Allow for multiple messages to be stored on an endpoint.
 - Fail to send the message, instead returning an error code from `ipc_send()`.

 The first option is recommended, as it's likely there will be some processes that handle a lot of messages.
 Implementing this is left as an exercise to the user, but a simple implemenation might use a struct to hold each message (the buffer address and length) and a next field.
 Yes, more linked lists!